aspose-email/Aspose.Email-Documentation/en/python-net/developer-guide/working-with-outlook-storage-files-ost-or-pst/reading-corrupted-pst-ost-files/_index.md

 ArticleTitle: Reading corrupted PST/OST files
 type: docs
 weight: 90
-url: /python-net/reading-corrupted-pst-ost-files/
+url: /python-net/read-corrupted-pst-ost-files/
 ---

-## **Reading corrupted PST/OST files**
+## **Reading Corrupted PST/OST Files**

-Sometimes it may not be possible to open a PST file due to some issues.
-One of those issues is the file corruption.
-If a PST file is corrupted or damaged, it may not be possible to open the file using Outlook email client.
-Aspose.Email provides API designed to scan a damaged PST file and read the undamaged messages within a file by their IDs.
+In some cases, a PST or OST file may become inaccessible due to corruption or damage.
+When this happens, Outlook may fail to open the file, making it difficult to retrieve important emails and other mailbox data.

+Aspose.Email provides an API that allows you to scan and extract undamaged messages from a corrupted PST file using message and folder IDs.

-The following methods of the [PersonalStorage](https://reference.aspose.com/email/python-net/aspose.email.storage.pst/personalstorage/#personalstorage-class) class are essential to cope with these tasks:
+The following methods of the [PersonalStorage](https://reference.aspose.com/email/python-net/aspose.email.storage.pst/personalstorage/#personalstorage-class) class are essential for recovering data from a corrupted PST file:

-To get the list of IDs:
+- Retrieve Message and Folder IDs:

-- **find_messages(parent_entry_id)** - retrieves a list of message IDs within a specified folder.
+    **find_messages(parent_entry_id)** - retrieves a list of message IDs within a specified folder.

-- **find_subfolders(parent_entry_id)** - obtains a list of subfolder IDs within the root folder.
+    **find_subfolders(parent_entry_id)** - obtains a list of subfolder IDs within a given folder.

-To use these IDs to get the contents of the file:

-- **extract_message(entry_id)** - attempts to retrieve a message.

-- **get_folder_by_id(entry_id)** - accesses each folder.
+- Access Messages and Folders Using Their IDs:

+    **extract_message(entry_id)** - extracts a message from the PST file using its entry ID.

+    **get_folder_by_id(entry_id)** - retrieves a folder from the PST file using its entry ID.

-The following code sample demonstrates how to explore and access the contents of a potentially corrupted PST file:
+The following code sample demonstrates how to navigate through a potentially corrupted PST file, extract undamaged messages, and explore subfolders:

 ```py
 import aspose.email as ae